ihp-lab/OpenSense/Documents/Write-New-OpenSense-Components.md

 You need to have a /psi component first.
 Please refer to [/psi document](https://github.com/microsoft/psi/wiki/Writing-Components) for writing a /psi component.

 There are only 2 simple interfaces you need to implement to wrap a /psi component to become a OpenSense component.
-After you implemented these interfaces, compile it into a DLL assembly file and paste it into the same directory of OpenSense assembly is located, then you can use it.
+After you implemented these interfaces, compile them (/psi component together with interfaces) into a DLL assembly file and paste the DLL into the same directory of OpenSense assembly is located, then you can use it.

 If you want to add a user interface for setting component's options, 1 more interface need to be implemented.
 If you want to add a user interface for interaction with the component at runtime, there is 1 more interface.